School-based apprenticeships and traineeships

 School-based apprentices and trainees, typically in years 10, 11 and 12, are trained in the workplace and with a training organisation, in their chosen apprenticeship or traineeship while continuing to study towards their Queensland Certificate of Education (Senior Certificate or equivalent).

-To commence a SAT, a student must have the support of the employer, the school, supervising registered training organisation (referred to as training organisation), and their parent or guardian.
+To commence a school-based apprenticeship or traineeship (SAT), a student must have the support of the employer, the school, supervising registered training organisation (referred to as training organisation), and their parent or guardian.

 The employer, student and parent or guardian (if applicable and appropriate) will be required to sign a training contract (with the assistance of an Australian Apprenticeship Support Network [AASN] provider) agreeing to work together for the length of the apprenticeship or traineeship.